The Benefits of Omega 7 Fatty Acids

 Let's dive into some more details about these benefits:

-Breaking the Cycle of Insulin Resistance and Excess Fat
+Breaking the Cycle of Fat Storing Hormone Resistance and Excess Fat

 Scientists have discovered that palmitoleic acid, in particular, has properties that can help regulate blood sugar and fat metabolism.

 A huge percentage of people are Fat Storing Hormone resistant, which means their body goes through a really vicious and harmful cycle.
 Here’s how it goes: they eat bad carbs and their body makes Fat Storing Hormone to lower the blood sugar.
 The problem?
 Most people today eat way too many Fat Storing Hormone-producing sugars and carbs, so their body has to produce too much Fat Storing Hormone overall.
 The cells sense this excess and begin to resist the Fat Storing Hormone.

 Since the Fat Storing Hormone can't lower the blood sugar, that sugar builds up and becomes stored as fat.
 The person feels tired and hungry, so they eat more sugar and bad carbs - and the cycle continues.